Michael F. ArmeyAssistant Professor of Psychiatry and Human Behavior (Research)

 I am an Assistant Professor (Research) in the Psychosocial Research Program at Butler Hospital, with a faculty appointment in the Department of Psychiatry and Human Behavior at the Warren Alpert Medical School of Brown University.

-My program of research has focused on the use of complementary multi-method procedures to characterize the phenomenology and presumed mechanisms of suicidal and non-suicidal self-injury behavior, with the goal of applying these findings to novel treatment development.
+My program of research has focused on the use of complementary multi-method procedures to characterize the phenomenology and presumed mechanisms of suicidal and non-suicidal self-injury behavior.
 Specifically, the core of my program of research has focused on ecological momentary assessment (EMA), applied first to the study of non-suicidal self-injury (NSSI) and now expanded to the study of suicidal ideation and behavior.
 Building on the naturalistic in vivo strengths of EMA, my work has more recently incorporated a number of laboratory-based bio-behavioral (e.g., psychophysiology, eye-tracking, and behavioral tasks) and implicit bias assessment and eye-tracking paradigms to enrich models detailing the underpinnings of suicidality.
-Finally, I have begun to apply findings from my EMA research to the development of an Ecological Momentary Intervention (i.e. technology delivered treatment) for suicide risk.
+Additionally, I am interested in the use of mobile technology to clarify the role of proximal, ecologically-valid, predoctors of suicide risk.

 Armey, M.F., & Miller, I.W.
 Multi-Method Assessment of Emotion Reactivity: Translational Research in Suicide (R01 MH095786-01A1).
 Role: PI